 The resin of cottonwood buds contain a bounty of medicinal properties.
 The resin contains “salicin” – the same compound that gives aspirin its pain relieving and fever reducing benefits.
 The resin is analgesic, anti-inflammatory, antiseptic, febrifuge, stimulating and expectorant.
 This translates to externally incredible wound healing, joint pain reduction (as with arthritis and rheumatism) and chest clearing (as in with a mucousy cough) when applied to the skin as a balm.
 Taken internally, in tincture form, one can reduce fever and pain, and loosen phlegm.
 And cottonwood smells wonderful.
 Kinda just a win, win, win…

-of the rainy Pacific Northwest.
+The Black Cottonwood (Populus trichocarpa) grows prolifically along the waterways of the rainy Pacific Northwest.
 Other poplar (Populus) and willow (Salix) species may grow in your area and have similar medicinal benefits, so I encourage you to research for proper identification and usage.
 Notorious for the “cotton” tufted seeds heads that the cottonwood releases in late spring, these prolific trees are a wildcrafter’s dream.
 Cottonwoods draw up so much water from the boggy soil that the fast growing branches and limbs often break off and fall to the ground during high winds.
 During late winter and early spring, an eager wildcrafter can gather the buds from the fallen branches.

 Cottonwoods are characterized by rough, craggy bark.
 Young, small twigs often very “nubbly” in appearance (I may have just made that word up – but I think it conveys the image – lumpy, bumpy).
 The cottonwood buds exude a reddish resinous sap, which contains many medicinal properties and have a sweet, almost honey-like, aroma.
 Perhaps this scent in no coincidence – in fact, that honey, instead, smells like the resin.
 Honey bees collect the resin (from cottonwoods and other sappy trees) to produce propolis.
-Propolis is a gluelike substance that acts to seal off parts the hive, provide structure and prevent disease (due to its antimicrobial properties).
+Propolis is a glue-like substance that acts to seal off parts the hive, provide structure and prevent disease (due to its antimicrobial properties).
 Propolis has many benefits for us humans too – but that is a post for another day.

 It does take a little time and patience to search out and find the fallen cottonwood.
 Once your eyes are “trained” to see them, they are fairly easy to see — although, sometimes, not always so easy to get to.
 I simply pinch the cottonwood buds off the stem and place into plastic zip closure “sandwich” bags while harvesting.
 If you are not blessed with such trees in your area or it is the wrong time of year, you may be able to order cottonwood buds from online sources, although you are likely to pay a hefty sum.

 So, back to our adventure… Our first trip out this year yielded a couple sappy, sticky, resinous pounds of the delightfully scented cottonwood buds.
 Our harvest was gathered along the sight of a recent flood, so after some debate, I did decide to rinse the silty residue from the buds before use.
-After a careful and thorough rinse, I placed the damp buds on a rimmed cookie sheeted that I had lightly greased with coconut oil and parchment paper, then set them in a warm oven for a couple of hours.
+After a careful and thorough rinse, I placed the damp buds on a rimmed cookie sheet that I had lightly greased with coconut oil and parchment paper, then set them in a warm oven for a couple of hours.
 I then allowed them to air dry for several more days before using.
 At this point, they were dry enough for storage in a cool, dry place for future use.

 Cottonwood Balm of Gilead